HL7/davinci-dtr/input/pagecontent/specification.md

 All items that are pre-populated (whether by the payer in the initial QuestionnaireResponse provided in the questionnaire package, or from data retrieved from the EHR) **SHALL** have their `origin.source` set to 'auto-server' (pre-populated by Payer) or 'auto-client' (pre-populated by EHR) within the required [`information-origin`](StructureDefinition-information-origin.html) extension.

 #### Execution Sequence
 The flow of execution of the CQL will be determined by the associated Questionnaire.
 The client will proceed through the Questionnaire, and for any question that is associated with the result of a CQL expression, that specific CQL statement will be executed.
-The DTR client **SHALL** use result caching so that results that are already available will be reused without requesting them again.
+The DTR client **SHOULD** use result caching so that results queried by CQL (or otherwise retrieved based on CQL) previously remain available after a subsequent call to $next-question.

 <div markdown="1" class="notebox">
   <table style="border: none; margin-bottom: 0px;">
     <tr><td style="width: 72px; border: none"><img src="Note.png" style="float: left; width:18px; height:18px; margin: 0px;">&nbsp;<b><span style="color:maroon;">NOTE:</span></b></td>
       <td style="border: none">
-The answers to questions populated by an <code>initialExpression</code> or <code>calculatedExpression</code> might themselves be dependencies to determine whether a Questionnaire item is enabled or not, which <b>MAY</b> in turn influence whether additional pre-population is required.
+The answers to questions populated by an <code>initialExpression</code> or <code>calculatedExpression</code> might themselves be dependencies to determine whether a Questionnaire item is enabled or not, which might in turn influence whether additional pre-population is required.
 DTR clients <b>SHALL</b> iterate as necessary until a steady state is reached.
 If dependencies are such that a steady state cannot be reached (e.g., an item that is enabled causes a value to be set which causes a different item to be enabled, that then disables the first item…), then the Questionnaire <b>SHALL</b> be treated as erroneous and attempts at automatic population <b>SHALL</b> end, with the user being informed of that.
       </td></tr>
   </table>
 </div><br>

 #### Retrieval of patient FHIR resources to supply to CQL execution engine
-The DTR client **SHALL** retrieve the FHIR resources specified in the `dataRequirement` section of a Library.
+If executing CQL directly, the DTR client **SHALL** retrieve the FHIR resources specified in the `dataRequirement` section of a Library.
 SMART apps will do this using the access token provided on launch.
 The client can then pass these resources to the Clinical Quality Language (CQL) engine.
 For example, the snippet below is from a Library that contains a `dataRequirement` section.
 In this code snippet the resource data needed from the EHR is Condition.

 ```json
 "dataRequirement": [